 |Overproduction of Estrogen|

-Women in menopause may experience an overproduction of estrogen.
-This imbalance can result in side effects that include hot flashes, night sweats and mood swings.
+Menopausal women may experience an overproduction of estrogen.
+This imbalance can result in side effects that include hot flashes, night sweats, and mood swings.
 There are three methods that women can use to combat excess estrogen in the body.
-Continue reading to learn more about the lifestyle changes, (...)
+Continue reading to learn more about the lifestyle changes, natural (...)

 |How to prevent high estrogen levels|